 Eye Movement Desensitization and Reprocessing (EMDR)

-Many women who struggle with substance abuse have experienced trauma, such as sexual assault and domestic violence.
+Many people who struggle with substance abuse have experienced trauma, such as sexual assault and domestic violence.
 More often than not, past trauma plays a significant role in drug and alcohol abuse for individuals who are still haunted by the painful memories.
-In fact, some women who have undergone traumatic experiences will turn to drugs or alcohol in an attempt to self-medicate and cope with feelings of anxiety or depression.
-These discussions can be incredibly distressing, with or without men present— female-only groups allow women to share their experiences without fear of judgment and less of an emphasis on how others will perceive them.
+Some people who have undergone traumatic experiences will also turn to drugs or alcohol in an attempt to self-medicate and cope with feelings of anxiety, depression, or other mood disorders.
+This pattern can also contribute to substance use and worsening mental health symptoms.
+Trauma therapy groups allow men and women to share their experiences without fear of judgment and less of an emphasis on how others will perceive them.
+Dual diagnosis treatment can address co-occurring disorders in addiction and trauma, including conditions such as bipolar disorder.

 Trauma Therapy at Seaglass

-At Royal Life Centers’ inpatient rehab, our therapists provide trauma-informed care to deliver the highest quality therapy, counseling, and treatment.
+At Royal Life Centers’ inpatient rehab, our therapists provide trauma-informed care at a licensed treatment center to deliver personalized trauma therapy in Prescott AZ with the highest quality counseling and support.
 Guests work closely with their primary therapist to develop a mindful, present-focused, and solution-oriented mindset.
 Through trauma therapy, they identify and address the impacts of trauma and negative thought patterns, fostering personal growth and healing.

 Our mission is to help you rebuild a life rooted in happiness, health, and purpose in sobriety.
 We are dedicated to your success because we believe everyone deserves the chance to experience the beauty and fulfillment of a meaningful life.

-If you or a loved one would like more information about our residential inpatient program Seaglass at Royal Life Centers in Prescott, Arizona, or any of our addiction treatment programs, please reach out to our admissions team at 866-960-7593.
-Because We Care.
+If you or a loved one would like more information about our residential inpatient program in Prescott, AZ, where a peaceful setting may support the healing process, or any of our addiction treatment programs, please reach out to our admissions team.
+People looking for trauma or PTSD therapists in Arizona are encouraged to reach out.